 Take advantage of online genealogy databases

-Otherwise, there are many other places to search through records online.
+There are many other places to search through records online; we have a guide to the best genealogy sites that’s well worth looking through.
 A good free option is FamilySearch, operated by the Mormon church, which has a huge catalog of genealogical material to be browsed.
 Items can be ordered and viewed in person at your local Family History Center - often in a public library.
 While at the library, ask if they offer the Ancestry Library Edition.
 From this, you can access six of Ancestry.com’s databases, including border crossings, citizenship records, and passenger lists.

-Home DNA testing kits are a fun way to discover information about your ancestors, but they tend to paint things in broad strokes and can’t always deliver insights you couldn’t find out in a mirror.
+You might not be able to uncover exactly who your great-great-great-grandad was by using one of the best DNA testing kits, but you should be able to see roughly where your ancestors are likely to have lived.
 You might discover your ancestors came from northern Europe or West Africa or parts of China, that you have a genetic disposition toward dark curly hair or pale skin, or that you have a tiny percentage of Neanderthal DNA, but it won’t tell you too much else.
 Although, fascinatingly, it can predict what type of ear wax you produce.
 Some providers host a site that links together people who might be cousins.